MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 Serverless computing provides resources on-demand and eliminates the need to manage infrastructure.
 The cloud provider automatically provisions, scales, and manages resources required to run deployed application code.
 Microsoft Azure provides several serverless compute platforms:

-- [Azure Functions](/azure/azure-functions/functions-overview): Application logic is implemented as distinct blocks of code or _functions_ which run in response to events, such as an HTTP request or queue message, with each function scaling as necessary to meet demand.
+- [Azure Functions](/azure/azure-functions/functions-overview): Application logic is implemented as distinct blocks of code or _functions_, which run in response to events, such as an HTTP request or queue message, with each function scaling as necessary to meet demand.

 - [Azure Logic Apps](/azure/logic-apps/logic-apps-overview): Best suited for creating and running automated workflows that integrate various apps, data sources, services and systems.
-Similar to Azure Functions, there are built-in triggers for event-driven processing but instead of deploying application code, Logic Apps can be composed using a graphical user interface which supports code blocks like conditionals and loops.
+Similar to Azure Functions, there are built-in triggers for event-driven processing but instead of deploying application code, Logic Apps can be composed using a graphical user interface, which supports code blocks like conditionals and loops.

 - [Azure API Management](https://azure.microsoft.com/services/api-management/): Publish, secure, transform, maintain, and monitor APIs using the Consumption tier.